dgoppenheimer/pymol-notes/content/jupyter-notebooks/installing-jupyter.md

 ---
-title: "Installing Jupyter"
+title: "Installing JupyterLab"
 date: 2021-10-29T16:17:12-04:00
 draft: false
 lastmodifierdisplayname: DGO
 ---

 I've decided to give [JupyterLab](https://jupyter.org/index.html) a try.
 Follow the installation instructions on the [Jupyter website](https://jupyter.org/install).
+This will allow me to test the notebooks locally.
+If all works well, I'll try to repeat it on [Google Colab](https://colab.research.google.com/) and [UF JupyterHub](https://help.rc.ufl.edu/doc/JupyterHub).

 ## Install `conda`